xye7ei/repacker/README.md

 - Much more performant implementation can be derived from this Python implementation with no dependencies required.

-# Restrictions and TODOs
+## Restrictions and TODOs

 - When many rectangles are of the same size, which is the degeneracy case, the model suffers from the disability of arranging them like a "grid".
+The fix requires clear definition for how to compute space restrictions and how to maintain the "Thread" when such cases raise.

 <!-- - In this unbounded space, it seems there exists a tendency to arrange rectangles along the X or Y axis for some input with rectangles of near sizes.
 Though the quantitative result looks good, but setting constraints about boundaries should be made available to make the resulted bounding area more like a square.